MicrosoftDocs/ATADocs/ATPDocs/reconnaissance-alerts.md

     > [!NOTE]
     > Examine the evidence to learn the authentication protocol used.
 If NTLM authentication was used, enable NTLM auditing of Windows Event 8004 on the domain controller to determine the resource server the users attempted to access.
     > Windows Event 8004 is the NTLM authentication event that includes information about the source computer, user account, and server that the source user account attempted to access.
-    > Azure ATP captures the source computer data based on Windows Event 4776, which contains the computer defined source computer name.
+    > [!INCLUDE [Product short](includes/product-short.md)] captures the source computer data based on Windows Event 4776, which contains the computer defined source computer name.
 Using Windows Event 4776 to capture this information, the information source field is occasionally overwritten by the device or software and only displays Workstation or MSTSC as the information source.
 In addition, the source computer might not actually exist on your network.
 This is possible because adversaries commonly target open, internet-accessible servers from outside the network and then use it to enumerate your users.
 If you frequently have devices that display as Workstation or MSTSC, make sure to enable NTLM auditing on the domain controllers to get the accessed resource server name.
 You should also investigate this server, check if it is opened to the internet, and if you can, close it.

 1. When you learn which server sent the authentication validation, investigate the server by checking events, such as Windows Event 4624, to better understand the authentication process.